nefarius/Nefarius.HttpClient.LiteDbCache/README.md

 This library is aimed at end-user clients where you wish to drag in as little dependency on 3rd party services as possible.
 An embedded database sitting in some folder does the trick there perfectly.

+## Features

+- Each named HTTP client gets its own backing cache database instance which is kept exclusively open by default throughout application lifetime for performance benefits.
+- Cached entries expiration (and exclusion) can be configured globally per named instance.

 ## How to use

 Register one or